Prof. Takahiro Nitta

 About Prof. Takahiro Nitta

-Dr. Takahiro Nitta is an Associate Professor in the Applied Physics Course at the Faculty of Engineering, Gifu University, Japan.
+Prof. Takahiro Nitta is an Associate Professor in the Applied Physics Course at the Faculty of Engineering, Gifu University, Japan.
 His research focuses on the physics of molecular motors, biomolecular machines, and cellular transport systems.
 He has extensive experience in experimental and theoretical studies of motor proteins, particularly kinesin and myosin dynamics.
 His collaborative work investigates the fundamental mechanisms underlying biological transport and their applications in nanotechnology.

 Focus